 What is a Bleeding Disorder?

 Normally, platelets bind together to create a seal at the injured blood vessel.
 Then the proteins or clotting factors come to form a clot.
-This keeps the platelets in place and prevents blood from flowing out of the blood vessel allow it to heal.
+This keeps the platelets in place and prevents blood from flowing out of the blood vessel allowing it to heal.

 A bleeding disorder is a condition where the body is not forming a blood clot properly, because there is a deficiency or absence of the necessary elements (proteins or platelets) in the blood that are required to make bleeding stop.
 Without a proper clot, an uncontrolled bleed can occur.
-Uncontrolled bleeding can be painful and cause serious health issues.
+Uncontrolled bleeding can be very painful and cause serious health issues.